opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 ## Envelope

-An envelope is a bounding rectangle specified by top left and bottom right vertices.
+An envelope is a bounding rectangle specified by top-left and bottom-right vertices.
 The GeoJSON format is `[[minLon, maxLat], [maxLon, minLat]]`.

 Index an envelope in GeoJSON format: